 While George was the Face of the Band and initial leader and primary songwriter, overtime Payne and Barrere would gradually gain prominence due in large part to George's lifestyle.
 This would create a large drift in the band, resulting in the band splitting up in 1979.
 While George desired to reform the group without Payne and Barrere, his death shortly after the split ended any chances of that.

-However, the surviving members would reform in 1987 to moderate success and have continued into the present day, even through continuing lineup changes, most notably the 2010 death of Hayward.
+However, the surviving members would reform in 1987 to moderate success and have continued into the present day, even through continuing lineup changes, most notably the deaths of Hayward and Barrere.

 Principal Members (Founding members in bold, current members in italic):